Quick guide to wild camping in the UK

 Is wild camping legal?

 Technically all land in England, Wales and Northern Ireland belongs to somebody, so do ask the landowner’s permission before camping overnight, if you can.
-There are exceptions – for instance the unenclosed land in the Dartmoor National Park – and the wilds of Scotland – where you’re allowed to camp responsibly.
+There are exceptions – for instance the unenclosed land in the Dartmoor National Park – and the wilds of Scotland – where you’re allowed to camp responsibly, though this is really based on backpacking with tents.
 Just watch out for any signs in car parks, since these may have restrictions.
-When you’re in Scotland you can find useful information on the Scottish Outdoor Access Code on the website visitScotland.com.
+When you’re in Scotland you can find useful information on the Scottish Outdoor Access Code (campsites and wild camping) on the website visitScotland.com.

 If you’re worried, go semi-wild, by using the five-van CL and CS sites licensed by the Caravan and Motorhome Club, the Motor Caravanners’ Club and the Camping and Caravanning Club.
 Also check out Britstops and Practical Motorhome’s Nightstops scheme.